Welcome to a new way of healing

 Research shows that some of us have genes that don’t deal with these pollutants as well as others, making these individuals possible “canaries in the coal mine”.
 The inability to deal with higher and consistent exposures increases risk.

-Functional Medicine Associates
+Functional Medicine Associates in London, UK.

-Functional Medicine Associates based in London, is a team of IFM certified practitioners founded by Pete Williams, the first IFM certified practitioner in the UK and located in the prestigious Harley Street district of Central London.
+Functional Medicine Associates based in London is a team of IFM certified practitioners founded by Pete Williams, the first IFM certified practitioner in the UK and located in the prestigious Harley Street district of Central London.
 The IFM certification is a badge of quality and commitment, the relatively few who have achieved this accreditation will have spent much time, as well as a significant financial commitment in participating in this rigorous post-graduate training.

 It sets them apart from others who may only be starting out on their road to becoming a Functional Medicine practitioner.

 The team at Functional Medicine Associates have had years of experience applying Functional Medicine in Clinical Practice.
 This has allowed them to evolve and continually learn from their and their patient’s challenges.
 Complex chronic disease is just that, complex!
 For this reason, they use a team approach for each patient.
 Their experience has shown that this can often be the difference between successful and unsuccessful outcomes.
-This experience and expertise has led to industry acknowledgement for Functional Medicine London and the UK.
+This experience and expertise has led to industry acknowledgement for Functional Medicine in London and the UK.